Taylor Swift–Ticketmaster controversy: United States v. Live Nation Entertainment and Ticketmaster

+Felony arrests

+In March 2025, two hackers— Tyrone Rose and Shamara P. Simmons—were arrested and arraigned in New York City for stealing and reselling over 900 concert tickets of the Eras Tour, earning $635,000 in illegal profits.
+They were charged with grand larceny, computer tampering, money laundering, and conspiracy.
+According to the district attorney Melinda Katz, Rose and Simmons were employed by Sunderland, a third-party contractor for StubHub in Kingston, Jamaica.
+The accomplices used their access to StubHub's systems to intercept tickets.
+Katz claimed that they stole URLs for already-sold tickets and posted the tickets on StubHub, reselling them for profit from June 2022 to July 2023.
+Simmons passed away.
+In October 2025, Rose pled guilty to a single count of grand larceny in the second degree over the scalping scheme, while a sentencing hearing on that charge was set for January 2026.

 Media reception

 Various journalists highlighted the spotlight the controversy brought on monopolies and how it could bode well for the music industry.
+Most publications called it "the Taylor Swift Ticketmaster fiasco".
 Fortune said the controversy "set off a fan political movement to take down Ticketmaster".
-Pitchfork asked, "Is there any other artist [other than Swift] who could force urgency into the federal investigation of a music industry monopoly just by going on tour?"
+Pitchfork asked, "Is there any other artist who could force urgency into the federal investigation of a music industry monopoly just by going on tour?"
 Arwa Mahdawi wrote in The Guardian, "Swift has had an incredibly impressive career.
 But you know what?
 If she gets people to sit up and pay attention to the disgraceful state of antitrust laws in the U.S., I reckon that will be her finest achievement."
 Brooke Schultz of Associated Press discussed how Swift's fans magnified a website crash into a political movement and considered them an influential voter demographic during elections: "the sheer power and size of Swift's fandom has spurred conversations about economic inequality, merely symbolized by Ticketmaster".
 Variety noted that Ticketmaster–Live Nation did not admit culpability for the issue, "unapologetically defending itself" against federal investigation and only apologizing after "a resultant drop in Live Nation shares of nearly 8% in trading Friday (November 18, 2022)."

 American concert business publication Pollstar projected Swift to gross a $728 million sum across her 52 U.S. dates and "a mind-boggling billion dollars" internationally, surpassing Ed Sheeran's all-time record with less than half of his ÷ Tour's 255 dates; it would become the first tour in history to gross a billion-dollar sum.
 The publication wrote, "To put it another way: if Taylor Swift was a country and its economy was solely based on ticket sales, it would be the 199th largest economy on earth, equivalent to a small Caribbean nation."

 A December 2022 episode of Impact, a weekly program by Nightline on Hulu that provides "an in-depth look at the stories and issues dominating the zeitgeist" by spotlighting the "real people being impacted by the issue", titled "Taylor's Ticketmaster Disaster", focused on the controversy.